taylordrew4u2/produce/README.md

 ### Expected Offline Behavior# The app is just a static HTML file - works anywhere

-1. **Changes tracked** with timestamps and descriptionsnginx, Apache, Caddy, Firebase Hosting, Netlify, Vercel, etc.
+1. **Changes tracked** with timestamps and descriptions - works with any static hosting (nginx, Apache, Caddy, Firebase Hosting, Netlify, GitHub Pages, etc.)

 2. **Pending sync indicator** appears in header```